aai2k/TFStudio/README.md

 Note that the smoke test runs under Xvfb, so it exercises the X11 path only.
 A regression that appears solely under native Wayland, such as a window that is never presented, will pass it.
-Check a Wayland session by hand before releasing.

 macOS builds require a macOS host and are not currently published.